vinc/moros/doc/index.md

 ## Features

-MOROS is text-based and draws inspiration from Unix and DOS to provide a simple yet powerful environment for computing and communication from the command line.
-Each program is designed to ensure a cosy and coherent user interface across the entire system.
+MOROS is text-based and draws inspiration from Unix and DOS to provide a simple and efficient environment for computing and communication from the command line.
+Each program is designed to ensure a cohesive user interface across the entire system.

 The [shell](shell.md) is the hearth of MOROS, used to navigate the [filesystem](filesystem.md) and run other programs:

 ![shell screenshot](images/shell.png)

-A [lisp](lisp.md) interpreter servers as the primary programming environment to extend the system from within:
+A [lisp](lisp.md) interpreter serves as the primary programming environment to extend the userspace:

 ![lisp screenshot](images/lisp.png)